IT Careers

 1. Contractors must certify security controls through third-party audits rather than self-certification.

-Essentially, the DoD designed CMMC to enforce compliance with NIST SP 800-171.
+The DoD designed CMMC to enforce compliance with NIST SP 800-171.

 The CMMC Goes Beyond NIST 800-171

-While NIST 800-171 and its revisions form the core of cybersecurity standards, it's primarily focused on lower level protections to safeguard controlled unclassified information.
-Publications such as NIST SP 800-172, NIST SP 800-53 and regulations like 48 CFR 52.204-21, "Basic Safeguarding of Covered Contractor Information Systems" and DFARS Clause 252.204-7012, "Defense Industrial Base Compliance Information" make up most of the higher-level requirements.
+While NIST 800-171 and its revisions form the core of cybersecurity standards, it's primarily focused on lower-level protections to safeguard controlled unclassified information.
+Publications such as NIST SP 800-172, NIST SP 800-53, and regulations like 48 CFR 52.204-21, "Basic Safeguarding of Covered Contractor Information Systems" and DFARS Clause 252.204-7012, "Defense Industrial Base Compliance Information" make up most of the higher-level requirements.
 However, specific CMMC-required controls are referenced from other source documentation.

 Understanding the Benefits of the CMMC

-Although complex, one of the benefits of the CMMC is that it summarizes a tremendously broad array of federal guidelines, requirements, publications, and best practices — and arranges them into easily-defined CMMC certification levels.
 Before implementing the CMMC, NIST 800-171 mapping for specific control mechanisms was tremendously difficult; contractors could implement multiple advanced features and miss several elementary controls that permitted backdoor access to their information systems.

 CMMC Improvements Over NIST 800-171

-Second, NIST 800-171 focuses primarily on controls, practices, and how they're applied.
-The CMMC specifically evaluates how maturely a company approaches the realm of cybersecurity and incorporates those controls into the company's DNA.
+Second, NIST 800-171 focuses primarily on controls, practices, and their application.
+The CMMC specifically evaluates how maturely a company approaches cybersecurity and incorporates those controls into the company's DNA.
 Emphasizing a company's security maturation dials in on a self-perpetuating culture that will eventually result in a much higher level of information protection than just using a checklist of control mechanisms from NIST 800-171.
-At the higher CMMC levels, DoD auditors will specifically look for more advanced cyber threat intelligence, including practices such as threat hunting and intel sharing with other organizations.

 Third, the CMMC references more extensive controls than are described in NIST 800-171.
 Of the 171 total controls required across all five CMMC levels, 46 aren't found in either NIST 800-171 Rev 2 or NIST 800-171 Rev B. These best practices are drawn from expert sources that include the Center for Internet Security (CIS), the CERT Resilience Management Model (CERT-RMM), and the NIST Cybersecurity Framework (CSF).